Muppozhudhum Un Karpanaigal: Plot

 On the day of the competition, Ram and Charu go through their presentation, to make sure that they have got everything that they need.
 Ram looks behind him and notices that he has forgotten something.
 He explains to Charu that he needs to go back, but will be back in time for the competition.
 Charu being hesitant at first eventually agrees.
 Ram went back to get the gift that he has bought Charu, so that he can give to her when he proposes his love for her, after the competition.

 Ram then manages to go the competition venue on time, however, sees the two guys who teased Charu inside the venue.
 Ram jumps to the conclusion that the guys have come after Charu and are here to kill her.
 Ram tries to find them however fails.
 Ram then reaches the balcony where he witnesses Charu being taken into a car by two guys, which he assumes are the two teasers.
 Ram then runs after the car but then loses the car and is pushed on the side of the road, where he becomes delusional.
 He then goes home, and waits for Charu without changing his clothes or having a shower.
 He sits in one position for two days.
-Charu then comes home safe and sound, and is revealed to the doctor that him and Charu have been together ever since.
+Charu then comes home safe and sound, and is revealed to the doctor that he and Charu have been together ever since.

 The doctor comes out of the room to see a shocked Latha.
 Latha then reveals to her uncle (the doctor) that her family know her as Latha, but she introduced herself to Ram as Charu, as her name was indeed Charulatha.
 Latha then reveals what actually happen; Ram went to get the present, while she was left to handle the presentation herself, and ends up winning the whole competition, Her father was a main judge on the competition and was also revealed that this competition was built to see how Charu can handle a whole business and would take over from her father.
 It was then revealed that Ram would not get a position in this company at all, and with Charu feeling guilty, she calls after Ram, which Ram hears and sees.
 She was taken into the car by her father which made it look like she was being kidnapped to Ram.